-The Group assesses at each reporting date whether there is an indication that an asset may be impaired.
-If any such indication exists or when an annual impairment assessment for an asset is required, the Group makes an estimate of the asset's recoverable amount.
+The Group and the Company assesse at each reporting date whether there is an indication that an asset may be impaired.
+If any such indication exists or when an annual impairment assessment for an asset is required, the Group and the Company make an estimate of the asset's recoverable amount.